-Now, thanks to further advances in technology, the Internet gives even more opportunities.
-If you have a ‘smart phone’, computer tablet or laptop you can listen to us using the hospital’s wi-fi system.
+Now, thanks to further advances in technology, if you have a ‘smart phone’, computer tablet or laptop you can listen to us using the hospital’s wi-fi system.
 Being able to broadcast Radio West Middlesex live on the internet also means you can continue to listen to us as you recover at home and still be able to enjoy our mix of music and health information.
 While you are here in hospital it also means that your relatives and friends can send you messages and choose music for you on our request shows – and of course, you can send them messages and requests too.
-Internet technology also means that we now have our own email address, website, Facebook page and Twitter feed.
+Plus, patients, relatives and other listeners can communicate with us via email, our website, Facebook and Twitter.

 Radio West Middlesex, as ever, offers a mix of relaxing music from all eras and genres along with special ‘live’ shows in the evenings and on weekends.
 You will also hear useful information about your stay in the hospital and items of local news.